smart-data-models/dataModel.Transportation/ItemFlowObserved/doc/spec.md

 <!-- /15-License -->
 <!-- 20-Description -->
 Global description: **The data model intended to measure an observation linked to the movement of an item at a certain location and over a given period.
 This Data Model proposes an evolution of two Data Model by merging them and integrating all the attributes of the initial version of [TrafficFlowObserved] and [CrowFlowObserved] and by extension any type of item that we want to analyze the movements.
 Attributes `vehicleType` and `vehicleSubType` are removed from the initial data Model in order to become generic `itemType` and `itemSubType` of possible values. (people, Type of vehicle, Type of boat, Type of plane, ...).**
-version:
+version: 0.0.1
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `averageGapDistance[number]`: Average gap distance between consecutive 2 detected items.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **MTR** represents Meter.  - `averageHeadwayTime[number]`: Average headway time.
+For instance, **MTR** represents Meter  - `averageHeadwayTime[number]`: Average headway time.
 Head away time is the time elapsed between two consecutive items.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **SEC** represents Second.  - `averageLength[number]`: Average length of detected items transiting during the observation period.
+For instance, **SEC** represents Second  - `averageLength[number]`: Average length of detected items transiting during the observation period.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
-For instance, **MTR** represents Meter.  - `averageSpeed[number]`: Average speed of detected items transiting during the observation period.
+For instance, **MTR** represents Meter  - `averageSpeed[number]`: Average speed of detected items transiting during the observation period.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
-Depending the type of Flow, the value can be **KMH** f(vehicule, pedestrian, etc.) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat).  - `congested[boolean]`: Flags whether there was a crowd congestion during the observation period in the referred walkway.
-The absence of this attribute means no crowd congestion  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateObserved[string]`: Date of the observed entity defined by the user.  - `dateObservedFrom[string]`: Observation period : Start date and time in an ISO8601 UTC format.  - `dateObservedTo[string]`: Observation period : End date and time in an ISO8601 UTC format.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `intensity[number]`: Total number of items detected during this observation period  - `itemSubType[string]`: Reference to an identifier of an existing 'subType' attribute of an NGSI entity (Vehicle / BoatType / Person ) or of a future entity listing an item 'subType' to be counted.  - `itemType[string]`: Reference to an identifier of an existing 'Type' attribute of an NGSI entity (Vehicle / BoatType / Person) or of a future entity listing an item 'Type' to be counted.
+Depending the type of Flow, the value can be **KMH** f(vehicule, pedestrian, etc.) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat)  - `congested[boolean]`: Flags whether there was a crowd congestion during the observation period in the referred walkway.
+The absence of this attribute means no crowd congestion  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `dateObserved[date-time]`: Date of the observed entity defined by the user  - `dateObservedFrom[date-time]`: Observation period : Start date and time in an ISO8601 UTC format  - `dateObservedTo[date-time]`: Observation period : End date and time in an ISO8601 UTC format  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `intensity[number]`: Total number of items detected during this observation period  - `itemSubType[string]`: Reference to an identifier of an existing 'subType' attribute of an NGSI entity (Vehicle / BoatType / Person ) or of a future entity listing an item 'subType' to be counted  - `itemType[string]`: Reference to an identifier of an existing 'Type' attribute of an NGSI entity (Vehicle / BoatType / Person) or of a future entity listing an item 'Type' to be counted.
 Enum:'people, ship, vehicle, yacht'  - `laneDirection[string]`: Usual direction of travel in the lane referred by this observation.
 This attribute is useful when the observation is not referencing any road segment, allowing to know the direction of travel of the traffic flow observed.
-See RoadSegment for a description of the semantics of these values.  - `laneId[integer]`: Lane identifier.
-Lane identification is done using the conventions defined by RoadSegment entity which are based on [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Forward_%26_backward,_left_%26_right).  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `occupancy[number]`: Fraction of the observation time where a item has been occupying the observed lane  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice[*]`: The device or devices used to obtain the data expressed by this record  - `refRoadSegment[*]`: Concerned road segment on which the observation has been made  - `reversedLane[boolean]`: Flags whether traffic in the lane was reversed during the observation period.
+See RoadSegment for a description of the semantics of these values  - `laneId[number]`: Lane identifier.
+Lane identification is done using the conventions defined by RoadSegment entity which are based on [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Forward_%26_backward,_left_%26_right)  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `occupancy[number]`: Fraction of the observation time where a item has been occupying the observed lane  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice[*]`: The device or devices used to obtain the data expressed by this record  - `refRoadSegment[*]`: Concerned road segment on which the observation has been made  - `reversedLane[boolean]`: Flags whether traffic in the lane was reversed during the observation period.
 The absence of this attribute means no lane reversion  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `speedMax[number]`: Maximum speed detected during the observation period.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `speedMax[number]`: Maximum speed detected during the observation period.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
-Depending the type of Flow, the value can be **KMH** (vehicule, pedestrian, ...) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat).  - `speedMin[number]`: Minimum speed detected during the observation period.
+Depending the type of Flow, the value can be **KMH** (vehicule, pedestrian, ...) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat)  - `speedMin[number]`: Minimum speed detected during the observation period.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
-Depending the type of Flow, the value can be **KMH** (vehicule, pedestrian, ...) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat).  - `type[string]`: NGSI Entity type.
+Depending the type of Flow, the value can be **KMH** (vehicule, pedestrian, ...) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat)  - `type[string]`: NGSI Entity type.
 It has to be ItemFlowObserved  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateObserved`  - `id`  - `laneId`  - `location`  - `type`  <!-- /35-RequiredProperties -->